-This course provides students with the knowledge and skills, through "hands-on" experience to develop and implement a Sanitation Risk Management (SRM) Program using the Hazard Analysis Critical Control Point (HACCP) method.
-Course offering: As needed.
-Prerequisite: Completion of HS203A
+This course provides students with the knowledge and skills, through "hands-on" experience to develop and implement a Sanitation Risk Management (SRM) program with the Hazard Analysis Critical Control Point (HACCP) method.
+The National Restaurant Association Education Foundation ServSafe® Certificate will be given to students successfully passing the National Certification examination with a score of 70% or better.
+Course offering: As needed

-- 1. Identify the benefits of a food safety risk management program. - 2.
-Explain why the temperature danger zone (TDZ) is important to food safety. - 3.
-Identify the seven HACCP Principles and ten Critical Control Points. - 4.
-Develop a SRM using the HACCP method.
+- 1. Identify the factors that affect the growth of food borne bacteria in food requiring Time and Temperature Control for Safety (TCS). - 2.
+Demonstrate proper hygienic procedures or processes that foodservice employees use to prevent the spread of food borne illness and cross contamination of food. - 3.
+Identify and cite the seven HACCP Principles and ten Control Points. - 4.
+Develop a SRM Plan using the HACCP Method.